-Act means the Health Act 1911.
+Act means the Health (Miscellaneous Provisions) Act 1911.

 Piggery means any building, enclosure or yard, in which one or more pigs are kept, bred, reared or fattened for purposes of trade.

 Townsite means any area of land constituted, defined or reserved as the site of a town or village under any Act.